 but many times the adjective Christian means NOTHING – and sometimes Christian school, Christian business, or “Christian whatever” means “ulgh.”
 And so I say – “show it”

 Let actions and behaviors do the talking!
 Fruits and outcomes say it all – and many times we may say one thing – and may really think we are this or that – but then lifestyle and choices that are made are actually incongruent with verbiage and titles.

 And the neat thing is that I have actually encountered more “on-fire” Christ-followers at NCU (again and again completed dissertations at our school open with, “I’d like to thank my Lord and Savior Jesus Christ…”) And so I have encountered more sold out believers here then I have in some of the groups that have the purposively placed Christian adjective in the title.
 Anyhow, the school is not perfect, but NCU has plenty of strengths and they are striving for excellence – and that means a lot to me – and I do recommend this school.

 Real quick side note – I also recommend “some” Christian colleges -and we want our boys to get their undergrad degrees from a good Christian college someday.
-The strengths of Christian schools is that the curricula is clean – and hand selected to highlight faith and keep out filth (and we recently talked with two different 20 year olds who shared about some of the inappropriate articles they were mandated to read at a secular university- unGodly and even a bit perverse).
-And the other perk (as I see it) of a Christian undergrad college is that the leadership is usually prescreened to be faith led Christ followers.
-This does not mean that sneaky wolves will not get in – or that cynical doubters will not be teaching – but the chances are really good that most of the leadership is going to be Godly – and that matters for many reasons.
+The strength of a Christian school is that the curricula is usually hand selected to highlight faith and keep out filth (and we recently talked with two different 20 year olds who shared about some of the inappropriate s*x articles they were mandated to read at a secular university- unGodly and even a bit perverse).

 When will you be done?